 Once you have received the download instructions from your Zoomdata rep, remember to place the installation package in the Zoomdata directory on the target server.
 The following Zoomdata components are included in your installation package:

 - Scheduler service

 - Connector services

-The Zoomdata Scheduler is a component within the Server used to run jobs that refresh Zoomdata’s connection to the data source in asynchronous mode.
-For more information, see Using the Zoomdata Scheduler .
+The Zoomdata Scheduler is a component within the Server used to run jobs that will refresh Zoomdata’s connection to the data source in asynchronous mode.
+Access the article Using the Zoomdata Scheduler for more information.

 Zoomdata employs a 'Spark Proxy' component (or service) which runs as a separate process in one of the nodes in Zoomdata.
-For more information, see How Zoomdata Uses Apache Spark .
+Access the article How Zoomdata Uses Apache Spark for more information.

 Follow the steps below for your server's OS to (1) install, (2) enable and (3) run Zoomdata services on your server.

 Step 1: Install Zoomdata